Silvio-Ronaldo/Letmeask/README.md

 </ol>

 <h3>Running Letmeask PWA</h3>
-<p>To install PWA, access the Letmeask platform through Chrome or Edge browsers, both on your smartphone and on your computer and click on install application.</p>
+<p>To install PWA, access the Letmeask platform through Chrome or Edge browsers, both on your smartphone and on your computer and click on install application.</p></br>

+<h2>🟠 Firebase</h2>
+<p><i>Attention: Letmeask uses the Realtime database provided by Firebase.
+So, for a complete functioning of the application, create an account in Firebase, and configure the Realtime database according to the rules present in the file database.json.
+After that, get your app credentials from the Firebase console and put it in the .env according to the .env.example!</i></p></br>

 <h2>🛡️ Technologies</h2>